Psychology

 Exit Examination

-All Psychology students are required to take an exit examination during their final semester.
-The minimum passing score is 70 percent.
-Students who do not achieve a passing score on their first attempt may apply to take the exam again after completing remediation recommended by the department.
+Psychology seniors are required to take an exit examination when scheduled during their final academic year.
+The exit examination is comprised of courses from the Psychology Core Curriculum.
+The minimum passing score of 70 percent on a comprehensive multiple-choice exam.
+Students who do not achieve a passing score on their first attempt may request to take a second version of the exam again after completing remediation recommended by the department.
+The second exam attempt will be available in the form of a comprehensive oral exam and submission of a student’s research paper (PY 415 Research II).
 Students must complete the second administration of the exam within one calendar year of the first administration during the officially scheduled exam time.
-Students who do not successfully pass the second exam within one year will be referred to another degree program (e.g. General Studies)
+Students who do not successfully pass the second exam within one year will be offered the option to select to another degree program (e.g. General Studies).

 Degrees